 I used to think writing was the only creative part of me – until I started playing the flute.
 And I started painting greeting cards with oils and acrylics.
 I also painted animals playing musical instruments, and dancing flowers.

-How is Your Creative Self tapping to get out?
+Is Your Creative Self trying to get out?
 Get The Artist’s Way by Julia Cameron – it’ll help motivate you to pick up that paintbrush or dust off your guitar.
-If you’re a writer at heart, read How to Become a Better Writer – an Artistic Perspective.
+Use this time — and your emotional pain — to awaken your creative, artistic self.

 Your Daring Self